-Established at Ryerson University in 1994, the Centre for Studies in Food Security (CSFS) has been working to promote food security through research, dissemination, education, community action and professional practice.
+Established at Ryerson University in 1994, the Centre for Studies in Food Security (CSFS) works to promote food security through research, dissemination, education, community action, and professional practice.

-Availability - sufficient food for all people at all times
+Availability: Sufficient food for all people at all times.

-Accessibility - physical and economic access to food for all at all times
+Accessibility: Physical and economic access to food for all at all times.

-Adequacy - access to food that is nutritious and safe, and produced in environmentally sustainable ways
+Adequacy: Access to food that is nutritious and safe, and produced in environmentally sustainable ways.

-Acceptability - access to culturally acceptable food, which is produced and obtained in ways that do not compromise people’s dignity, self-respect or human rights
+Acceptability: Access to culturally acceptable food, which is produced and obtained in ways that do not compromise people’s dignity, self-respect or human rights.

-Agency - the policies and processes that enable the achievement of food security
+Agency: The policies and processes that enable the achievement of food security.